ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/test-setup-teardown-life-cycle.md

 ### Timeout

 `setup()` and `teardown()` functions have a default timeout of 10 seconds.
-If you plan to do heavy workload (such as creating multiple accounts or making slow requests) in these functions, you should condigure a larger timeout in the `options` .
+If you plan to do heavy workload (such as creating multiple accounts or making slow requests) in these functions, you should configure a larger timeout in the `options`.

 {% highlight js linenos %}
 export function setup() {
-    let data = { message: "Hello world!" };
-    return data;
+  // slow requests...
 }
 export let options = {
     setupTimeout: '30s',